With exams over and your degree in your hand, you’re sort of a real adult now (whatever that means!)

 Are you looking for help on what to do after college?
 Let’s deal with actually making things happen after you’re done with college so that you can be financially free by the time you hit 30.

-Dealing with debt after college.
+Dealing with debt.

 You can’t write about life after college without touching upon debt.
 Debt is usually the first thing on your mind that you need to figure out.
 You either had to pick up debt by acquiring student loans to cover your education or you got your first student credit card in college and still haven’t paid it off.